robertklep/quotefixformac/README.txt

 - it can (optionally) prune nested quotes from a specific level and above

+It also provides customized attributions for replies and forwards.

 Installing the plug-in
 ----------------------
 Before installing the plug-in, you'll need to make sure that Mail.app's